whentea/computational_intelligence/1_IntroductionOfCI.md

 {Yang, 2014, Page 14}
 ## Introduction
 CI is a branch of AI.
 In principle, CI consists of any science-supported approaches and technologies for analyzing, creating and developing intelligent system.
-Unlike AI that depends upon the knowledge derived from human expertise, however, CI mostly relies on the collection of numericla data and a set of nature-inspired computational paradigms. {1, 2}
+Unlike AI that depends upon the knowledge derived from human expertise, however, CI mostly relies on the collection of numerical data and a set of nature-inspired computational paradigms. {1, 2}
 The major subject of CI is the study of unorthodox optimization technique.
-To utilize a finite commodity to archieve certain goals or objectives.
-To produce the maximum acceptability considering the initial goal (objective function).
+The aims are to utilize a finite commodity to archieve certain goals or objectives and to produce the maximum acceptability considering the initial goal (objective function).
-Traditionally, optimization problem were solved either using
+Traditionally, optimization problem were solved either using 3 ways like following diagram:
-*calculus-based ethods
-*random-based search
-*enumerative searching technique
-Optimization technique can generally be divided into derivative and nonderivative methods depending on whether or not the derivative of the objective function are required in the optimization process.
 <img src="https://github.com/whentea/afbeldingeen/blob/master/traditional.jpg" align="center" width="600">

 ## Optimization : Core Principles and Technical Terms